Canon SX730 vs Sony HX400V

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX730 does not feature such an accessory-socket.

 Both the SX730 and the HX400V have been discontinued, but can regularly be found used on ebay.
 The SX730 was replaced by the Canon SX730 HS, while the HX400V does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony HX400V Manual.
+Further information on the features and operation of the SX730 and HX400V can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony HX400V Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX730 HS: